vlaksi/Student-service/README.md

 ### Adding a student

-Selecting the appropriate button (in this example, it is the first button from the toolbar) opens new dialog to add student
+Selecting the appropriate button (in this example, it is the first button from the toolbar) open new dialog to add student.
+All fields must be valid entered otherwise, pressing the Confirm button is disabled.

   <img width="1111" height="560" src="https://user-images.githubusercontent.com/45834270/76364027-8b952000-6324-11ea-84ad-81a7e6ee970a.png">